-- Should at any time the staggered terms of Directors specified in III, 2, 2 above have not been maintained, the terms of the Directors elected at the next election shall be adjusted to restore staggered terms.
-Newly elected Directors shall be chosen by lot to serve either one- or two-year terms, as needed to establish the staggered terms to comply with III, 2, 2.
+- Should at any time the staggered terms of Directors specified in III, B, 2 above not have been maintained, the terms of the Directors elected at the next election shall be adjusted to restore staggered terms.
+Newly elected Directors shall be chosen by lot to serve either one- or two-year terms, as needed to establish the staggered terms to comply with III, B, 2.

 - To qualify as a Director, a person must be:

 - Of legal age of majority